 Physical Education covers the areas of dance, gymnastics, games, swimming and outdoor education.
 The children are taught to develop their own physical abilities by practising the many and varied skills of physical education such as balancing, throwing and catching.
 We try to encourage a healthy attitude to life in our children by backing the physical activities that the children are involved in by looking at health education issues.
 The school has a fine history of sporting achievements.
 Football, netball, cross-country running, rounders and athletics are our main activities.
 All pupils require a change of clothing for Physical Education (shorts, tee-shirt, pumps and suitable clothing for outdoor games) which should be labelled with the child’s name and kept in a drawstring bag.

-The education of children in sexual matters is primarily the right and duty of parents, though the school does have a complementary role to play.
-Sex education is not dealt with as a separate subject, but is placed in the context of the child’s spiritual, moral,emotional and social development.
+Alongside parents the school has a complimentary role to play in teaching children about healthy relationships.
+Relationship education is not dealt with as a separate subject, but is placed in the context of the child’s spiritual, moral,emotional and social development.

 Our Lady of Grace is a school with high standards of behaviour and parents are asked to play their part in supporting the school to this end.
 Pupils are expected to behave in accordance with our School Rules.
 The governors have an agreed policy on school behaviour.
 We strive to help the children to learn to live together in a caring community by: